Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Abstract

 \section{Abstract}

-Neural random fields (NRFs), which are defined by using neural networks to implement potential functions in undirected models (sometimes known as energy-based models), provide an interesting family of model spaces for machine learning, besides various directed models such as generative adversarial networks (GANs).
-In this paper we propose a new approach, the inclusive-NRF approach, to learning NRFs for continuous data (e.g. images), by developing inclusive-divergence minimized auxiliary generators and stochastic gradient sampling.
-As demonstrations of how the new approach can be flexibly and effectively used, specific inclusive-NRF models are developed and thoroughly evaluated for a number of tasks - unsupervised/supervised image generation, semi-supervised classification and anomaly detection.
-The proposed models consistently achieve strong experimental results in all these tasks compared to state-of-the-art methods.
-Remarkably, in addition to superior sample generation, one fundamental additional benefit of our inclusive-NRF approach is that, unlike GANs, it directly provides (unnormalized) density estimate for sample evaluation.
-With these contributions and results, this paper significantly advances the learning and applications of undirected models to a new level, both theoretically and empirically, which have never been obtained before.
+Neural random fields (NRFs), referring to a class of generative models that use neural networks to implement potential functions in random fields (a.k.a. energy-based models), are not new but receive less attention with slow progress.
+Different from various directed graphical models such as generative adversarial networks (GANs), NRFs provide an interesting family of undirected graphical models for generative modeling.
+In this paper we propose a new approach, the inclusive-NRF approach, to learning NRFs for continuous data (e.g. images), by introducing inclusive-divergence minimized auxiliary generators and developing stochastic gradient sampling in an augmented space.
+Based on the new approach, specific inclusive-NRF models are developed and thoroughly evaluated in two important generative modeling applications - image generation and anomaly detection.
+The proposed models consistently improve over state-of-the-art results in both applications.
+Remarkably, in addition to superior sample generation, one additional benefit of our inclusive-NRF approach is that, unlike GANs, it can directly provide (unnormalized) density estimate for sample evaluation.
+With these contributions and results, this paper significantly advances the learning and applications of NRFs to a new level, both theoretically and empirically, which have never been obtained before.